Revisiting light propagation over (loop) quantum Universe: Light Propagation

-We have seen that when the energy of photons are high, due to the backreaction effects predicted by the Born-Openheimer approximation, the effective background probed by them becomes $k$ dependent.
-Now, we provide an interpretation for a ``classical observer" measuring the background metric $\bar{g}_{ab}$ probed by low-energy modes [see Eqs.~(\ref{dressed-metric-eq2a}) and (\ref{dressed-metric-eq2})], while the high-energy modes propagate on $\tilde{g}_{ab}(k)$ [given by Eqs.~(\ref{dressed-metric-eq1-BO2}) and (\ref{dressed-metric-eq2-BO2})].\\ In general, a low energy cosmological observer with a normalized 4-velocity $u^a=(1/\bar{N}_T, 0, 0 ,0)$ measures the energy of a particle with the 4-momentum $k_a=( k_0, k_1, k_2, k_3) $ to be $E = k_a u^a$.
-The normalization condition for the 4-velocity implies $\bar{g}_{ab}u^au^b=-1$.
-For the emerging perturbed background, the on-shell relation for the photon with the mass $m_0=0$ becomes $\tilde{g}^{ab}k_a k_b = 0$, so that
+We have seen that when the energy of photons is high, due to the backreaction effects predicted by the Born-Oppenheimer approximation, the effective background probed by them becomes frequency dependent.
+In the perturbed dressed background $\tilde{g}_{ab} dx^adx^b$ with components \eqref{dressed-metric-eq2-BO2}, the on-shell relation for the photons becomes $\tilde{g}^{ab}k_a k_b = 0$, so that